hmrc/common-transit-convention-traders-service-guide/source/documentation/index.md

 You can use the existing EDIFACT API channel and the email channel to submit departure and arrival messages for Northern Ireland  NCTS instances.
 EDIFACT API messages will automatically be routed to the appropriate NCTS system without you having to make any changes to your software.

-Later this year functionality will be available through the CTC API to submit NI movements.
-The exact date will be added to the Roadmap and we will email everyone who is subscribed to the CTC Traders API as soon it is available.
+We expect the CTC Traders API to support Northern Ireland (NI) movements from late April 2021.
+The exact date will be published in our [Roadmap](https://developer.service.hmrc.gov.uk/roadmaps/common-transit-convention-traders-roadmap/) and we will email everyone who is subscribed to the CTC Traders API as soon it is available.

 ## Message flows